Battle of Massard Prairie

-The Battle of Massard Prairie was a battle of the American Civil War.
-It was fought on July 27, 1864, at Massard Prairie in Sebastian County, Arkansas, near Fort Smith.
-Confederate troops led by Brigadier-General Richard Montgomery Gano successfully launched a surprise attack on a Union camp held by four companies of the 6th Kansas Cavalry, capturing prisoners and equipment.
+The Battle of Massard Prairie was fought on July 27, 1864 in Sebastian County, Arkansas during the American Civil War.
+Confederate troops led by Brigadier-General Richard M. Gano successfully launched a surprise attack on a Union camp held by four companies of the 6th Kansas Cavalry, capturing prisoners and equipment.

 The battle exemplified the hit-and-run nature of the Civil War in Arkansas on the western border: this was a war of raids and ambushes involving small forces, not drawn-out, large-scale battles.
 As a Confederate victory, it also demonstrated the difficulty faced by Union units attempting to exert control over the state during the war's later stages.

 Background

-Following the failure of Union General Frederick Steele’s Camden Expedition in April 1864, Confederate and Union roles on the frontier reversed.
+In the wake of Frederick Steele’s failed Camden campaign in April 1864, Confederate and Union roles on the frontier reversed.
 Union forces now attempted to hold the line of the Arkansas River against Confederate raids, while emboldened Confederates became more aggressive in their operations.

 Battle

 An opportunity presented itself to the Confederates in late July 1864.
 In response to a shortage of both horses and forage, 200 Union cavalrymen of the Sixth Kansas Cavalry encamped at Massard Prairie, less than eight miles south of Fort Smith (Sebastian County).
 The unit's horses could graze on the prairie, and the advanced position also provided security for the Union garrison at Fort Smith.
 However, the position was exposed to attack.
-Recognizing this, Confederate Brigadier General Douglas H. Cooper ordered Brigadier General Richard Gano to attack the Union camp.
+Recognizing this, Confederate Brigadier General Douglas H. Cooper ordered Brigadier General Richard M. Gano to attack the Union camp.

 On July 26, Gano assembled 600 Texas and Native American cavalrymen at Page's Ferry on the Poteau River, ten miles southwest of the Union camp.
 As the force gathered before dark, Gano realized it would be too small to effect Cooper's elaborate plan of attack, so Gano decided to lead the entire force against the Union troops.
 The Confederates traveled all night, arriving in the vicinity of Massard Prairie before daybreak on July 27.

 The Union cavalrymen were encamped in a grove of trees on the south side of the prairie.
 The majority of the unit's horses had been out grazing since daylight, and by about 6:00 a.m., the herd was three-quarters of a mile southwest of the camp.

 At sunrise, Gano's Confederate troops advanced.
 A report by a Union cavalryman on guard duty, confirmed by sounds of gunfire, alerted Union Major David Mefford and his officers.
 Within five minutes after the first alarm, the dismounted Union cavalrymen had formed a line to meet the Confederates.
 The Union troops were ordered to bring in the horses, secure the camp's flanks, and send messengers to Fort Smith to report the attack.